vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 * Ensure that your recovery phrase includes the exact same words, in the exact same order, as they were provided to you when you first created your wallet.

 ### Reporting bugs
-**[Report using Nolt](https://vega-testnet.nolt.io/)**: If you discover a bug or are having problems with the Desktop Wallet app, report them on Nolt.
+**[Report on the feedback board](https://github.com/vegaprotocol/feedback/discussions/)**: If you discover a bug or are having problems with the Desktop Wallet app, report them on Vega's feedback board.